 It is not about “gluten-free”

-Wheat contains not only gluten but also gliadin and other proteins, which can be chronically inflammatory to your digestive system.
+Wheat contains not only gluten but also gliadin and other proteins that can be chronically inflammatory to your digestive system.
 The current fad for “gluten-free” overlooks this fact.
-The current fad for “gluten-free” products usually substitutes refined rice, potato, or corn flour for wheat flour.
+“Gluten-free” products usually substitutes refined rice, potato, or corn flour for wheat flour.
 These other refined flours can inflame the digestion as much as wheat.
-Buckwheat is a healthy substitute for many people.
+On the other hand, buckwheat or oats can be healthy substitutes for many people.
 Rye and barley also contain gluten, but may be easier for you to digest, if well fermented or gently processed.